 Plant Molecular and Cellular Biology Laboratory

 While flowers and shoots are the more visible features of plants, what lies beneath the surface is just as important: roots.
-Plants’ roots are critical for obtaining water and nutrients from the soil; they also play a major role in the global carbon cycle by transferring carbon that was fixed by plant photosynthesis from the atmosphere into the soil.
-Despite their high relevance for ecology, agriculture, food security and carbon cycling, there are many open questions with regards to root systems.
+Plants’ roots are critical for obtaining water and nutrients from the soil.
+They also play a major role in the global carbon cycle by transferring carbon that was fixed by plant photosynthesis from the atmosphere into the soil.
+Despite their high relevance for ecology, agriculture, food security, and carbon cycling, there are many open questions in regard to root systems.
 For example, why are some root systems shallow and some are deep?
 How do plants process environmental information?
-Which genes and molecular mechanisms determine how a plant root decides to grow in a certain direction in the soil?
+How can roots work with beneficial microbes while fending off harmful microbes?
 A better understanding of plant roots could help grow more resilient food sources—an increasingly urgent problem in the face of the planet’s shifting climate and increasing population—and help develop root systems that can be utilized on a large scale to store carbon dioxide (CO2) that was captured from the atmosphere by plant above-ground tissue.